 The key drivers of change in the marketing profession and include:

-- Relationship marketing – a strong emphasis upon client retention which has created demand for communications-based skill sets amongst marketing personnel;
+- Relationship marketing – a strong emphasis upon client retention which has created a demand for communications-based skill sets amongst marketing personnel;

 - Social marketing – a focus on social responsibility and sustainable marketing practice which demands strong communication skills;